Avarice | A Word With Certain Meanings Other Than Greed

-Recently I was caught in between a dream and waking up thinking about the story in Mark 10 where Christ is talking with a man about entering God’s Kingdom:
+Recently, I was caught in between a dream and waking up thinking about the story in Mark 10, where Christ is talking with a man about entering God’s Kingdom:

 21 Jesus looked him hard in the eye—and loved him!
 He said, “There’s one thing left: Go sell whatever you own and give it to the poor.
 All your wealth will then be heavenly wealth.
 And come follow me.”
 22 The man’s face clouded over.
 This was the last thing he expected to hear, and he walked off with a heavy heart.
-He was holding on tight to a lot of things, and not about to let go.
+He was holding on tight to a lot of things and not about to let go.

 There are other kinds of avarice.
 And all of them are rooted in avoidance of doing the hard work and embracing the truth.
 Have you seen the news lately?
 There have been so many scandals from the corporate to the church and, of course, the political to the personal.
 I’ve tried to follow some of these scandals very closely, keeping abreast on the latest information.
-What has blown me away is when I see a person being totally open to the truth in one issue then completely shutting down and resisting the truth on another.
+What has blown me away is when I see a person being totally open to the truth in one issue and then completely shutting down and resisting the truth on another.
 It seems to me that their avarice is an unwillingness to see the truth no matter where it leads.

 The sad fact of the day for me is that so many people do not do their work.
-Invitations come and go, rejected without so much as a thought, but a knee jerk.
-Each person is invited to do their work — not for selfish reasons — but so that (s)he can be the most loving and healthy for whoever is in their life.
+Invitations come and go, rejected without so much as a thought but a knee-jerk.
+Each person is invited to do their work --- not for selfish reasons --- but so that (s)he can be the most loving and healthy for whoever is in their life.
 It is the selfless thing to do to face that which you might be unwilling to see in yourself.

 So, these thoughts left me wondering … Where is my avarice?
 And I’ve started to ask myself some questions: